Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

 .. class:: MutualSphericalHarmonicAccelerationSettings

-   This model is typically only used for detailed propagation of planetary systems, and discussed in more detail here BROKEN HERE LINK.
+   This model is typically only used for detailed propagation of planetary systems.
 It is added to :class:`SelectedAccelerationMap` as follows, for example of acceleration exerted on "Io" by "Jupiter":

    .. code-block:: cpp